Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="Now there no permissions and click the &#39;Add&#39; button to add new permissions" src="https://github.com/user-attachments/assets/1eef9cb9-de64-4274-b8f6-6966fdc0d5fd" />

+## 7. From there a new page will open to select a new 'Principal' where I clicked left from about that is shown in image below:

 <details><summary>See screenshot 7</summary>